VanshArora10/Rangla-Punjab-Society/README.md

 ## 🌐 Deployment

+### ⚠️ Important: Fix for Render Deployment

+If you're getting errors like "ENOENT: no such file or directory, stat '/opt/render/project/src/Frontend/dist/index.html'" on Render, it means the frontend wasn't built during deployment.

+**Solution:** Use the `render.yaml` file provided in this repository, or manually set the build command to include frontend building.

 ### Production Deployment (Recommended)

 The application is now configured to serve both frontend and backend from a single server, making deployment much simpler: